Chrisvossetje/chrisvossetje.github.io/teaching.md

 i can and have taught in the following subjects:

-bass Guitar, composition, electronics (Live and Studio), music Production, mixing
+bass guitar, composition, electronics (Live and Studio), music Production, mixing

 send me an email if you're interested in lessons !